Skip to content

 Record 2 episodes and upload your dataset to the hub:

-python lerobot/scripts/control_robot.py record \
+python lerobot/scripts/control_robot.py \

 --repo-id ${HF_USER}/so100_test \

---push-to-hub 1
+--local-files-only 1

 I. Replay an episode